Main content

 Let's start by defining our variables.
 We'll call the coordinates of the endpoints A and B. We'll also call the ratio of the lengths r.

 Now, let's think about what we're trying to do.
-We want to find a point P on the line segment that divides it into two segments, A, P and P, B, with lengths that have a ratio of r.
+We want to find a point P on the line segment that divides it into two segments, AP and PB, with lengths that have a ratio of r.

 We can use a formula to find the coordinates of P: